 The test additionally measures rare trace elements like nickel, vanadium and zirconium as well.
 Click this link to see a complete list of the toxic elements checked for that this hair analysis chart is showing.

 Toxic metals can leach into the body and cause, be indicative of, involved in or responsible for a variety of undesirable symptoms and severe chronic conditions, based on this fact alone, it may well be concluded that hair mineral analysis is worthwhile.

 What are the causes of mineral imbalances?

-There are a lot of influencing factors mentioned that can lead to or cause mineral deficiencies and imbalances.
+There are a lot of influencing factors mentioned that can lead to or cause to lack mineral or have imbalances.

 A number of minerals are elemental for us to function and it is necessary that the correct quantities are present in our bodies.

 Understanding all of them are beyond the scope of this article, however, I have highlighted a few common ones below:

 - People who consume a poor diet may require a source of supplementation and nutrient therapy to stay healthy.

 - Following an unhealthy lifestyle, lack of exercise, smoking cigarettes, drinking alcohol or lack of sleep.